What you need to know about Arizona’s net billing program

 You can watch this video of solar expert Will White to get a better understanding of what net metering is and how it works:

 Net billing is similar to net metering in that your home uses the solar energy your panels produce, and any excess solar electricity is sent to the grid and purchased by your utility.
 Where net billing differs from net metering is in how much the utility has to pay you for that excess solar energy.

 Under Arizona's net billing program, utilities purchase excess solar at an “excess generation credit rate” that is worth less than the retail value of electricity.
 So, if your utility charges you $0.10 per kWh you use, they might only pay you $0.08 per kWh of solar you send to the grid.

 And don’t expect your utility to cut you a check for the excess electricity you send them.
 Instead, you'll get paid back through a credit on your electricity bill that can be used to offset a portion of your future electricity costs.

 The excess generation credit rate varies between utilities, but no matter what utility you have, it will be lower than the full-retail rate of electricity.
-Arizona Public Service (APS), for example, values excess solar energy at just 75% of what they charge homeowners for electricity.
+Arizona Public Service (APS), for example, values excess solar energy at about 60% of what they charge homeowners for electricity.